BOOK: THE RULE OF THE LAND: WALKING IRELAND'S BORDER

 A true account of a border and its people

 One of my roles was to draft the Yellow Manifesto from the written statements.
-The result, according to one commentator, is a “Poetry of reasonable voices”.
-During 2022 the manifesto will be exhibited in Manchester's Whitworth Gallery and in Düsseldorf's Kunstsammlung Nordrhein-Westfalen.
+The result, according to one commentator, is a “poetry of reasonable voices”.
+So far, the manifesto has been exhibited in Manchester's Whitworth Gallery and in Düsseldorf's Kunstsammlung Nordrhein-Westfalen.

 See the manifesto more closely here.
 I wrote about the creation of the manifesto for The Conversation.